djfedos/flask-based-todo-app/tasker_tutorail/c02_task_directory/README.md

 Add it to the Taskfile and try it out:
 `task read-text`

-By the way if the directory doesn't exist this task will fail to run.

 After you have tried tasks with specified working directories it's time
 to clean up our workshop.
 Let's create a task for this.
 This time will work in the same directory where the Taskfile is, so there's